Surviving the Coronavirus as a creative

 It's also worth asking your clients what they value most and least from the work that you do for them and see if you can use that as a stepping stone to gain more work.
 Consider delivering more value as a consultant or teacher.
 Have you thought about creating an online workshop?
 Things are now moving onto digital platforms more than ever.

-This pandemic is an opportunity for us to elevate as a species and workers.
+This pandemic is an opportunity for us to elevate on different levels as human beings.
 We need to embrace that life isn’t just about us.
 It’s about everyone else.